Siemens-Schuckert Orenstein & Koppel: History

 Siemens advertisement showing the cars outside the Siemens headquarters in Berlin, Germany (c.1934).

 Siemens O&K cars at Constitución on Line C (c.1934).

 The first Siemens-Schuckert Orenstein & Koppel cars were purchased in 1933 by the Hispanic-Argentine Company for Public Works and Finances (CHADOPyF) for the first line constructed by the company in the city, Line C (then known as Line 1, though it was the third to be built in the city), which was opened in 1934.
 The Siemens O&K rolling stock made up the entirety of the line until 2007, when Japanese Nagoya trains were transferred from Line D and the Siemens cars were all sent to the newly inaugurated Line H, with newer Nagoya trains also arriving in the country for Line C in 2014.

 When Line D was completed by CHADOPyF in 1937, the line was similarly served by Siemens O&K cars in its entirety, though these were replaced in 1999 by Nagoya trains and later by Alstom Metropolis trains in 2001.
 In 1944, Line E was the last of the CHADOPyF lines to be opened and was equally inaugurated with new Siemens O&K rolling stock ordered from Germany.
 With the three lines operating the same rolling stock during this time, it was the most standardised period in terms of rolling stock in the history of the Buenos Aires Underground.
 The three lines remained uniform until 1968, when CAF-GEE rolling stock was purchased to bolster numbers in Lines D and E, though these cars shared a similar design and technical specifications to the Siemens cars.

 During the 1950s, as part of Juan Perón's five year plans, more of the Siemens cars were built in Argentina by the company Baseler.
-Just 13 of these cars were completed from 1955-1960 before the plan was scrapped following the Revolución Libertadora, while another 3 cars still in production remained partly finished and were ready to be scrapped in 2013.
+Just 13 of these cars were completed from 1955 to 1960 before the plan was scrapped following the Revolución Libertadora, while another 3 cars still in production remained partly finished and were ready to be scrapped in 2013.

 A Siemens O&K train was used as the fictitious missing "UM-86" train in the 1996 Argentine science fiction film Moebius.
 Other trains of the same type are also shown in the film.